 How does Nikulski Financial, Inc., approach managing client portfolios?

 It all starts with identifying a client’s risk tolerance.
-We use a software tool called Riskalyze that helps a client identify a level of risk that is appropriate for them and their specific situation.
-The output from Riskalyze is then used to create a portfolio that aligns with a client’s risk tolerance.
+We use a software tool called Nitrogen that helps a client identify a level of risk that is appropriate for them and their specific situation.
+The output from Nitrogen is then used to create a portfolio that aligns with a client’s risk tolerance.

-Is there an overall investment philosophy at Nikulski Financial?
+Is there an overall investment philosophy at Nikulski Financial, Inc.?

 Yes.
 We believe the best approach for our client’s portfolios is within a core-satellite investment structure.
-This means that the majority of a client’s assets are within one of three “core” risk-based model portfolios that we manage: Moderately Conservative, Moderate, and Moderately Aggressive.
+This means that the majority of a client’s assets are within one of three “core” risk-based portfolios: Moderately Conservative, Moderate, and Moderately Aggressive.

 The remainder of a client’s portfolio is then invested among “satellite” holdings, where we look to assume a tactical strategy to take advantage of opportunities within the market.